Skip to main content

 Linking platforms

-One of the unique features of Lokalise is the ability to use similar keys across different platforms, thus reducing the amount of translation work to be done by translators.
+One of the unique features of Lokalise is the ability to use similar keys across different platforms, reducing the amount of translation work for translators.

 • Web